zuozhenggh/learning-library/security-library/oiri/deploy-oiri/deploy-oiri.md

 Set up the files required for configuring data import (or data ingestion) and Helm chart.

-1. Create the directories with appropriate write permissions.
+1. Create the directories on NFS.
+NFS is a prerequiste and it is used to create persistent volumes for using across the nodes.

     ```
     <copy>mkdir /nfs/ding</copy>